• What is Copywriting?

 Keep your nose to the grindstone and keep prospecting and working.
 Referrals will come naturally as long as you make smart choices in your career that will let you build referral opportunities in these three different areas.

-Your turn!
-What are your biggest questions about referrals?
+What are your biggest questions about copywriting referrals?
 Let us know in the comments below!

-Filed Under: Business Development, Pitching Tagged With: land work, Lead generation, pitching
+Filed Under: Business Development Tagged With: land work, pitching, recruiter

 Interested in Copywriting?
 Get our Free Video Training!